Key tree surgery services Morfe Valley can provide are described below, these simply illustrate some of the options available to our customers:

 Stump treatment and Removals - depending on species and location, the treatment of stumps will vary.
 Certain species of trees should receive herbicide application following felling/removal to prevent regrowth, others can be grubbed out or stump ground.

 Hedgerow Management - is important not only for the aesthetic appearance a well managed hedge can provide but also for privacy, security, practical functionality and for the wildlife they support.
-At Morfe Valley we can provide expert advise on the management of you hedgerow through traditional methods of hedge-laying, classical shaping and manicuring, restoration of neglected hedgerows or estabilishment of new hedging.
+At Morfe Valley we can provide expert advice on the management of you hedgerow through traditional methods of hedge-laying, classical shaping and manicuring, restoration of neglected hedgerows or establishment of new hedging.

 Propping and Bracing - as trees grow they can often develop structural problems which if not managed correctly can lead to loss or part of a tree.
 Propping and/or bracing techniques can be used as support aids where structural issues cannot be managed with surgery alone or surgery is inappropriate.
 Often it is used for important, historical, ancient or veteran trees.

-For friendly advise on the management of your trees, please contact us and we will be happy to help!
+For friendly advice on the management of your trees, please contact us and we will be happy to help!